-So today I’m sharing reasons why you should consider moving abroad in your 20s and some of the life lessons I’ve learnt along the way.
+So today I’m sharing my 7 reasons why you should consider moving abroad in your twenties and some of the life lessons I’ve learnt along the way.

 The freedom you’ll find yourself in after finishing university/college or whatever it is you chose to do after school is one you’ll be hard-pressed to find again in later life.
 It’s a time when hangovers are still a mere myth for a lucky few and where you can really lean into who you truly are or would like to be.

 Although I’ve always considered myself to be open-minded I grew up in a very insular town where my sister and I were the only black kids at school.
 I went to uni in a small city where you’d always bump into your friends on the street or on a night out.
 And despite the fact that I was very comfortable in that world I also longed for more.
 I felt I’d outgrown it.

 Moving somewhere where no one knows you means you can reinvent yourself as pretty much anyone.
 Throughout the past couple of years, I’ve definitely become more confident and unapologetic about who I am.
 When you’re surrounded by other people who express themselves so openly they unknowingly give you permission to do the same.

 But it wasn’t just moving abroad I began to do other things too.
 Like travelling the world on my own, making friends from different cultures and enforcing boundaries with my time and relationships.
 To sum it up really I just became more… Me.